Paddle This!

-A few years ago, a friend (one Nancy Springer (Connor) took me along to her friend's cabin in the Adirondacks.
+A few decades ago, a friend (one Nancy Springer (Connor) took me along to her friend's cabin in the Adirondacks.
 She waxed eloquent about the sea kayaks, available for exploration of Franklin Falls Pond (the "ponds" of New York being rather larger than most lakes in PA).
 I snorted something about taking my snorkeling gear; floatin' boats were to jump off of to look at the sunken boats.
 I took my mask and fins, and discovered the visibility was approximately to my elbow.

 "Sooooo, what about those floatin' boats?"

 A wetsuit and scuba gear is the "sealskin" of the explorer of Planet Water.
 The small, seaworthy, agile, fast, efficient kayak is the "fin" that reconnects us to the feel of the waves, the wonder of what's around the next bend, the sound of seabirds, the hidden nest, the sudden surprise of fins surfacing at paddle length (dolphins, cownosed rays).
 A kayak is much like the horses I grew up on: an extension of your own body, you feel the shape of the water, the direction of the wind, the way the bottom comes up under you in the shallows.
+Like Horse, on land, the Kayak carries us on the Journey.
+Here are a few of my favorite random shots over the bow of my sea kayak, Mak-eh-nuk's Fin.

 "Sooooo, what about those floatin' boats?"

 A wetsuit and scuba gear is the "sealskin" of the explorer of Planet Water.
 The small, seaworthy, agile, fast, efficient kayak is the "fin" that reconnects us to the feel of the waves, the wonder of what's around the next bend, the sound of seabirds, the hidden nest, the sudden surprise of fins surfacing at paddle length (dolphins, cownosed rays).
 A kayak is much like the horses I grew up on: an extension of your own body, you feel the shape of the water, the direction of the wind, the way the bottom comes up under you in the shallows.
+Like Horse, on land, the Kayak carries us on the Journey.
+Here are a few of my favorite random shots over the bow of my sea kayak, Mak-eh-nuk's Fin.

 kayaking 101: click here